geaney1/surveyEditor/README.md

 ## Running unit tests

-To execute unit tests with the [Karma](https://karma-runner.github.io) test runner, use the following command:
+To execute unit tests with the use the Jestfollowing command:
+I have configured for jest, but didnt get the chance to write the test specs.
 ```bash
 ng test
 ```